HedgehogDevelopment/HedgehogDevelopment.github.io/razl/advancedscript.markdown

 Sitecore Razl uses a number of different queries to assist the developer.
 Those queries have been exposed to PowerShell with the cmdlets below.

 #### Get-RazlDeepCompareResults
 The Get-RazlDeepCompareResults cmdlet performs the same comparison as the Razl Deep Compare function.
-It starts at a single Sitecore item and compares the item and all items below it in the content tree.
+It starts at a single Sitecore item and compares the item and all items below it in the content trees on the source and target servers.
 The results are returned as an array of DeepCompareResult objects.
 These objects can be passed to other PowerShell cmdlets using the pipeline functions.

 Summary of parameters:
+- **-Description** [Optional] - The description shown in progress status messages.
+- **-RootItemId** [Required] - The root item to start the comparison between the two content trees.
 - **-Source** [Required] - A Razl connection to the source Sitecore server.
 Items will be compared between this server and the target server.
 - **-Target** [Required] - A Razl connection to the source Sitecore server.
 Items will be compared between this server and the source server.
-- **-RootItemId** [Required] - The item to start the comparison between the two servers.
-- **-Description** [Optional] - The description shown in progress status messages.

 The cmdlet returns an array of DeepCompareResult objects.
 The DeepCompareResult  object has the following properties: